-What was once considered something out of a science fiction novel is now a very real possibility – the complete shutdown of our entire electrical grid.
+What was once considered something that can only happen in a science fiction novel is now a very real possibility: the complete shutdown of our entire electrical grid.

-Power grid failures are nothing new; during the winter of 1965 the United States experienced one of the worst power outages in its history.
-Over 30 million people from seven northeastern states, and the province of Ontario in Canada, were plunged into darkness when maintenance workers mistakenly tripped a safety relay.
+Power grid failures are nothing new; in fact, during the winter of 1965 the United States experienced one of the worst power outages in its history.
+Over 30 million people from seven northeastern states and the province of Ontario in Canada were plunged into darkness when maintenance workers mistakenly tripped a safety relay.
 Almost forty years later, the same area was hit by the great Northeast blackout of 2003, where over 55 million people experienced power outages as a result of a software bug.

-Although most power outages are still caused by storms or utility mistakes, a growing number of these outages are being blamed on everything from our deteriorating electrical infrastructure to terrorists and hackers.
+While most power outages are caused by storms or utility company mistakes, a growing number of these outages are being blamed on everything from our deteriorating electrical infrastructure to terrorists and hackers.

 History of Major United States Power Outages

 Over the last couple of decades, power outages have affected just about every American.
 These outages cause the average U.S. electrical utility customer to go without power for an estimated 214 minutes every year, costing the U.S. economy up to an estimated $55 billion annually.